min2ha/ukwa-site/content/target/57716/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Theresa May: I have full support of cabinet

 Theresa May said she had the "full support of her cabinet" after former party chairman Grant Shapps said there should be a leadership contest.